Rohith-Patel13/commands-of-github/README.md

 git push -u origin main
 ```

-# provides a summary of what is happening in the repository
+# Provides a summary of what is happening in the repository
 ```sh
 git status
 ```

-# pull latest commits from a remote repository to your local repository
+# Pull latest commits from a remote repository to your local repository
 ```sh
 git pull origin main
 ```

-# for removing origin
+# For removing origin
 ```sh
 git remote rm origin
 ```

-# for removing ./git folder
+# For removing ./git folder
 ```sh
 rm -rf .git
 ```